tailrobot/tailrobot.github.io/index.md

 ### Main characteristics

 - Recorded data are from multiple sensors, including a 3D LiDAR, a stereo frame camera, three ground-pointing RGB-D cameras, an IMU and an RTK-GPS device.
 Moreover, it provides kinematic parameters of both wheeled and quadruped robots within similar scenes while considering distinct motion characteristics.
-Detailed information is shown in [[System]](/system/).
+Detailed information is shown in [[Dataset System]](/system/).

 - The data were collected on two beaches at the Double-Moon Bay, covering a wide scope of environmental perception data (surrounding and ground-pointing), terrain complexities (texture-less sandy soil, fine sand, coarse sand), and scene changes (illumination, moving objects, flowing sand).
-More related information is shown in [[Dataset]](/datasets/tail.md/).
+More related information is shown in [[Dataset Description]](/datasets/tail.md/).

 - Several state-of-the-art (SOTA) SLAM algorithms are benchmarked using TAIL dataset and their performances are analyzed with the provided ground truth.